markfinger/python-js-host/README.md

 # An absolute path to a file that the host writes its logs to
 host.logfile

-# Connect to the manager and ask it to spawn a new host using your config file
+# Connect to the manager and ask it to restart the host
-host.start()
+host.restart()

 # Connect to the manager and ask it to stop the host
 host.stop()

-# Connect to the manager and ask it to restart the host
-host.restart()
 ```